FOSS-Supremacy/OpenLiberty/README.md

 The story mode is also very complex and time consuming to implement.

+## How It Works?

+The Godot engine loads the GTA3 files at execution by converting them from GTA3 file formats to Godot formats, this conversion is very fast and don't reduce performance.

 ## Motivation

 Currently there's two open-source reimplementations of GTA3: